Live Exploration of Dynamic Rings: Introduction

-{\em Graph exploration} is an extensively investigated problem, starting from the pioneering work of Shannon \cite{Sh51}.
-The problem requires a team of mobile computational entities, called {\em agents} or {\em robots}, capable of moving from node to neighbouring node, to visit the nodes of the graph, with the requirement that each node is eventually visited by at least one agent.
-The exploration is said to be {\em with termination} if the agents are required to stop within finite time upon completing the task, {\em perpetual} otherwise.
-In the vast literature on the subject (e.g., see \cite{AlbH97,DaFKNS07,DengP99,DieP14,FlKMS09,FraIPPP04,PaP99}), a huge spectrum of different assumptions have been made and examined e.g. with regards to: the computational power of the agent(s) (e.g., FSM, Turing, etc.); the structure of the graph and its properties; the level of topological knowledge available to the agents; whether or not the network is anonymous (i.e., the nodes lack distinct identifiers); whether the nodes can be marked (e.g., by leaving a pebble); the level of synchronization and the means of communication (in case of multiple agents); the presence of faulty nodes and/or faulty links; whether the agents are required to stop within finite time upon completing the task (exploration with termination) or not (perpetual exploration); etc.
+The problem of {\em graph exploration} requires a team of mobile computational entities, usually called {agents} or {robots}, located at the nodes of a graph and capable of moving from node to neighbouring node, to explore the graph, with the requirement that each node is eventually visited by at least one agent.

+This classical problem has been extensively investigated, starting from the pioneering work of Shannon \cite{Sh51}.
+In the vast literature on the subject (e.g., see \cite{AlbH97,DaFKNS07,DengP99,DieP14,FlKMS09,FraIPPP04,PaP99}), a wide spectrum of different assumptions have been made and examined e.g. with regard to: the computational power of the agent(s); the structure of the graph and its properties; the level of topological knowledge available to the agents; whether or not the network is anonymous (i.e., the nodes lack distinct identifiers); whether the nodes can be marked (e.g., by leaving a pebble); the level of synchronization.
+In case of multiple agents, different types of means of communication have been considered, including: face-to-face, where agents communicate when they are on the same node; wireless, where the agents are able to communicate even when they are on different nodes; with whiteboard, where the agents communicate by writing on and reading from whiteboards present in each node.

 Regardless of their differences, all these investigations share the common assumption that the graph is {\em static}: its topological structure does not change during the exploration.
-This is true also for those investigations considering faulty nodes and/or faulty links (e.g., see \cite{BaDFS15,CoKR06,DoKS13,DoFPS06}).
+This is true also for those investigations that consider faulty nodes and/or faulty links (e.g., see \cite{BaDFS15,CoKR06,DoKS13,DoFPS06}).

-\paragraph{Dynamic Graphs}
+\subsubsection{Dynamic Graphs}